Tech-Tac/cubes/README.md

 Coding and design is by me (@Tech-Tac).
 Cube sound is from FreeSound.org.
 @Jaegerwald fixed pixelation on Firefox.
-Some requests from users has been implemented.
+Some requests from users have been implemented.

 ## Canvas-based version [Abandoned]